High-resolution differential USB oscilloscope

 - Low-voltage probe for millivolts to 50 V

-- 1000 V CAT III probe for high-voltage applications
+- 1000 V CAT III voltage and current probes for mains measurement applications

 - Non-ground-referenced measurements

 - Safe probing of single-phase and three-phase voltages and currents